chharvey/counterpoint/docs/spec/language-lexicon.md

 Currently, only positive and negative (and zero) integers are supported.

 #### Static Semantics: Mathematical Value
-The Mathematical Value (MV) of a number token is the computed number that the token represents.
+The Mathematical Value (MV) of a number token is the abstract mathematical quantity that the token represents.
+(Abstract mathematical quantities could include irrational numbers, even though they cannot be represented exactly in a computer system.)

 There is a many-to-one relationship between tokens and mathematical values.
 For example, a token containing `0042` has the same mathematical value as a token containing `+42`: